Coronavirus: Italy under lockdown as Taoiseach warns of unprecedented crisis

 The scale of the crisis is likely to add renewed impetus to the Government formation talks.
 Fianna Fáil and Fine Gael are due to resume talks on Tuesday.

-According to those present at a briefing for leaders of the Opposition, Mr Varadkar indicated decisions may need to be taken at some point on the closure of schools and workplaces.
+The crisis could last between 12 and 22 weeks, according to those present at a briefing for leaders of the Opposition.

-They were told the crisis could last between 12 and 22 weeks.

 Dr Holohan is said to have outlined three possible scenarios, which would see either 25 per cent, 50 per cent or 75 per cent of the population contracting the virus.